 The walls might be too big, solid, and established to be torn down, but small passageways can sometimes be built to tunnel up into science institutions, bringing in small groups of envoys from the arts.
 With the Collide@CERN residency program, Ariane Koek has built one such route in.
-Following sixteen years as a cultural producer for the BBC, Koek was awarded a Clore Fellowship, which included a three-month attachment to an organization of her choice.
+Following sixteen years as a cultural producer for the BBC, Koek was awarded a Clore Fellowship in 2008, which included a three-month attachment to an organization of her choice.
 Koek mulled over where she wanted to go, realizing that what motivated her were the places where new ideas and knowledge were forged.
 Science, she said, is one of “those great breadboxes of ideas”.
 There was only one place which would encompass it all; and she promptly pulled together a twelve-page pitch to CERN, offering to conduct a feasibility study for an artist residency program.
 She sent it off and was shortly received a phone call saying “This is amazing—when can you start?”
-A fortnight later, Koek flew out to Geneva to begin planning.
+A fortnight later, in August 2009, Koek flew out to Geneva to begin planning.

 How does one bring artists into science institutes?
 There is no one type of ‘science.’
 Fields such as particle physics, molecular microbiology, or volcanology behave in very different ways, with distinct focus, funding streams, and culture.
 At CERN, Koek’s first task was to unpick just how the institute operated.
 She looked hard at its mission statement, its strengths and weaknesses, and the space of the campus itself.
 She also dug deep into the culture of particle physics itself, identifying both what she describes as the “endless curiosity” of its scientists and the demands of the field for collaborative consensus in order to move forward.

 What she developed was a program strictly—severely—tailored to the textures of CERN.
 To tend against the institute’s size, artists were partnered with a scientist ‘buddy’, handpicked by Koek to spur stimulation and provide a friendly face.
 The pair gave a lecture at the beginning and end of each residency to make their presence legible in a sea of thousands of staff.
 Residencies were kept short, at three months, to offer what she calls an “injection of time” where artists could discover and explore their institute, but not so long that they lost their sense of self and practice.
 “There comes a point”, Koek explained, “where artists fall in love with particle physics so heavily that they want to become a particle physicist, and it takes fifteen years to become [one] so you’re on a highway to nothing.
 For me, that’s totally dangerous because the program I was creating was not about describing or illustrating particle physics—that’s a different form of art.”
-Instead, the space and people of CERN inform the ‘interventions’ that the artists make During his residency, Fontana captured two types of sonic material: one drawn from vibration sensors placed on the large particle accelerators, the other from sound recordings from the lab where sound is used to monitor the integrity of particles.
+Instead, the space and people of CERN inform the ‘interventions’ that the artists make.
+During his residency, Fontana captured two types of sonic material: one drawn from vibration sensors placed on the large particle accelerators, the other from sound recordings from the lab where sound is used to monitor the integrity of particles.
 As part of this, Fontana brought loudspeakers down into CERN’s underground tunnels and looped the sound of the Large Hadron Collider back on itself.
 These recordings were gathered together into his final piece, Acoustic Time Travel, which explored his core ideas around mapping sound, and how sound travels across long distances and at different speeds.
 His earlier fantasies of creating a live performance sound piece in the tunnels unfortunately failed to come to fruition as it ‘just didn’t seem like a very practical thing’.